Sage-Bionetworks/DianAppDataTools-Java/README.md

 # DianUserMigration-Java
-Code for mapping user data from periodic Happy Medium export to Synapse, into the DIAN bridge project.
+This repository contains code for mapping user data from periodic Happy Medium (HM) exports to Synapse into a Sage Bridge project.

 # Project setup: